stephde/blockchain-voting/README.md

 The first benchmark compares the chaincode implementations with and without cryptography.
 Since we were not able to run cryto chaincode on Hyperledger, we did this in unit tests using a mocked Hyperledger instance.
-Obviously a real Hyperledger system will behave differently, so that the absolute execution times are not that meaningful.
+Obviously, a real Hyperledger system will behave differently, so that the absolute execution times are not that meaningful.
 They are good enough though to estimate the overhead for doing cryptography.

 The second benchmark runs a voting on a Hyperledger instance (without cryptography).